When should I take the ACT or SAT?

-You should take the SAT at least once during your junior year of high school.
-Most students take the SAT once or twice their junior year and once in the fall of their senior year.
+You should take the ACT and/or SAT at least once during your junior year of high school.
+Most students take their choice of test once or twice their junior year and once in the fall of their senior year.

 Any time after your sophomore year of high school.
 It is best to prepare right before you take the test because the material will be fresh and your test taking skills will be at their peak.